simonebarbieri/simonebarbieri.github.io/content/curriculum.md

 {{< columns size=small >}}

-2022 - ongoing
+2022 - 2024

 <--->

-**Pipeline Developer** | Ynput, Prague, Czech Republic
+**Pipeline Developer** | Ynput, Prague, Czech Republic (Remote)

-Role: Worked on OpenPype pipeline software, mainly on the integration of Unreal Engine.
+Worked on Ayon (formerly OpenPype) pipeline software.
+Implemented and maintained the integration for Unreal Engine and Blender.
+Support clients on issues and feature requests.

 {{< /columns >}}